koupleless/docs/content/en/docs/tutorials/module-development/use-thread-pool.md

     }
 });

-ScheduledExecutorService scheduledExecutorService = new SingleThreadScheduledExecutor();
+// use KouplelessScheduledExecutorService

-// wrap scheduledExecutorService as KouplelessScheduledExecutorServiceAdaptor ScheduledExecutorService scheduledExecutor = new KouplelessScheduledExecutorServiceAdaptor(scheduledExecutorService);
+ScheduledExecutorService scheduledExecutor = new KouplelessScheduledExecutorService(Executors.newSingleThreadScheduledExecutor());

 // use scheduledExecutor to execute tasks scheduledExecutor.execute(new Runnable(){